-Omniscan MRI Contrast Agent Lawyers Reviewing Cases Nationwide
+Omniscan MRI Contrast Agent Lawyers Are No Longer Reviewing New Cases

-Individuals diagnosed with Nephrogenic Systemic Fibrosis after an MRI or MRA may be entitled to Omniscan settlement benefits.
+Individuals diagnosed with Nephrogenic Systemic Fibrosis after an MRI or MRA previously pursued Omniscan settlement benefits.

 Gadodiamide, marketed as Omniscan by GE Healthcare , is an injection given to provide contrast during MRI and MRA tests.
 The gadolinium injection has been associated with the development of a painful and debilitating condition for those with kidney disease or impaired renal function.